Security for self-managed runners

 Usage of private Docker images with if-not-present pull policy

 When using the private Docker images support described in advanced configuration: using a private container registry you should use always as the pull_policy value.
-Especially you should use always pull policy if you are hosting a public, shared Runner with the Docker or Kubernetes executors.
+Especially you should use always pull policy if you are hosting a public, instance runner with the Docker or Kubernetes executors.

 Let’s consider an example where the pull policy is set to if-not-present: